 Every year, the Board of Directors determines the grant of share options.
-In 2017, the market value of options granted amounts to 60% of the target income for the CEO and to between 40 and 50% for the other members of the Group Executive Board.
+In 2018, the market value of options granted amounts to 60% of the target income for the CEO and to between 40 and 50% for the other members of the Group Executive Board.
 For some 100 additional participants of the Group management, the market value amounts to 10% of the target income.

-The options granted in 2017 are subject to a vesting period staged over five years as follows: one third of the options can be exercised three years after the grant, an additional third can be exercised four years after the grant and the remaining third can be exercised five years after the grant.
+The options granted in 2018 are subject to a vesting period staged over five years as follows: one third of the options can be exercised three years after the grant, an additional third can be exercised four years after the grant and the remaining third can be exercised five years after the grant.
 The options have a term of 10 years (counted from the grant date) after which they expire.

 The vesting of share options is subject to the achievement of a performance criterion, the average Return on Invested Operating Capital (ROIC) over the respective vesting period.
 ROIC expresses how well the company is generating cash relative to the capital it has invested in its business.
 The Board of Directors determines a target level of performance for which the options will vest in full and a minimum level of performance (threshold), below which there is no vesting at all.
 Both the threshold and the target are ambitious: they are substantially above the weighted average cost of capital.
-The payout level between the threshold and the target is determined by linear interpolation.
+The payout level between the threshold and the target is determined by linTo find out how the long-term option programme (MSOP) works, visit the interactive graphic in the online Annual Report at → www.geberit.com/annualreport > Business report > Remuneration Report. ear interpolation.
 There is no over-achievement in the MSOP.
 The options can be exercised between the respective vesting date and the expiration date.
 The exercise price of the options corresponds to the fair market value of the underlying share at the time of grant.